clovenbradshaw-ctrl/ikey/README.md

 ## Dashboard

 `dashboard.html` provides a streamlined owner view.
-After login, one password unlocks both the full profile and the Health Vault for sensitive records.
+After login, one password unlocks both the full profile and the Electronic Health Records (EHR) for sensitive records.

 ## Three-Layer Encryption